prateeksawhney97/Behavioral-Cloning-Project-P4/Behavioral-Cloning-Writeup.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an Adam optimizer, so the learning rate was tuned manually. "optimizer=Adam(lr=1.0e-4)" depicts the usage of Adam optimizer with a learning rate of "1.0e-4".

 #### 4. Appropriate training data